imixs/imixs-cloud/management/ceph/README.md

 ### 2) Create the ceph-csi ceph Secret

-First create the namespace
+Next create the namespace

 	$ kubectl create namespace ceph-system

-With the key form the generated client.kubernetes user create a now a secret
+With the key form the generated client.kubernetes user create a secret to access your cluster:

 	$ kubectl create secret generic csi-rbd-secret \
 	    --from-literal=userID='kubernetes' \
-	    --from-literal=userKey='<key-value>' \
+	    --from-literal=userKey='[key-value]' \
 	    --namespace=ceph-system

-Where <key-value> is your ceph client.kubernetes key.
-You can verify the cuccessfull creation with:
+Here `[key-value]` is your ceph client.kubernetes key you generated before.
+You can verify the successful creation with:

-	$ kubectl get secrets ceph-admin-secret -n ceph-system
+	$ kubectl get secrets -n ceph-system